Vimeo Inc. (VMEO)'s latest performance is not what we had anticipated

 Vimeo Inc. (NASDAQ: VMEO) Trading Performance Indicators

-Take a look at Vimeo Inc.’s (VMEO) current performance indicators.
-Last quarter, stock had a quick ratio of 1.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.71.
+Check out the current performance indicators for Vimeo Inc. (VMEO).
+In the past quarter, the stock posted a quick ratio of 1.30.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 2.76.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -0.55, a number that is poised to hit -0.17 in the next quarter and is forecasted to reach -0.53 in one year’s time.